bevyengine/bevy/CONTRIBUTING.md

 ### Writing docs

-Like every other large, rapidly developing open source library you've ever used, Bevy's documentation could stand to be improved.
+Like every other large, rapidly developing open source library you've ever used, Bevy's documentation can always use improvement.
 This is incredibly valuable, easily distributed work, but requires a bit of guidance:

 * inaccurate documentation is worse than no documentation: prioritize fixing broken docs
-* Bevy is remarkable unstable: before tackling a new major documentation project, check in with the community about the stability of that feature and upcoming plans to save yourself heartache
+* Bevy is remarkable unstable: before tackling a new major documentation project, check in with the community on Discord or GitHub (making an issue about specific missing docs is a great way to plan) about the stability of that feature and upcoming plans to save yourself heartache
 * code documentation (doc examples and in the examples folder) is easier to maintain because the compiler will tell us when it breaks
-* inline documentation should be fairly direct, minimal and technical
+* inline documentation should be technical and to the point.
+Link relevant examples or other explanations if broader context is useful.
 * the Bevy book is hosted on the `bevy-website` repo and targeted towards beginners who are just getting to know Bevy (and perhaps Rust!)
-* RFCs are not documentation: they serve as a record of accepted decisions
+* accepted RFCs are not documentation: they serve only as a record of accepted decisions

-[docs.rs](https://docs.rs/bevy) is built out of the last release's documentation, which is written right beside the adjacent code.
+[docs.rs](https://docs.rs/bevy) is built from out of the last release's documentation, which is written right in-line directly above the code it documents.
 To view the current docs on `main` before you contribute, clone the `bevy` repo, and run `cargo doc --open`.

 ### Writing examples

-Most [examples in Bevy](https://github.com/bevyengine/bevy/tree/main/examples) aim to clearly demonstrate a single feature, group of closely related small features, or show how to accomplish a particular task (such as asset loading, creating a custom shader or testing of your app).
+Most [examples in Bevy](https://github.com/bevyengine/bevy/tree/main/examples) aim to clearly demonstrate a single feature, group of closely related small features, or show how to accomplish a particular task (such as asset loading, creating a custom shader or testing your app).
-In rare cases, creating new "game" examples is justified to demonstrate new features that open a complex class of functionality in a way that's hard to showcase in isolation or requires additional integration testing.
+In rare cases, creating new "game" examples is justified in order to demonstrate new features that open a complex class of functionality in a way that's hard to demonstrate in isolation or requires additional integration testing.

 Examples in Bevy should be:

-1. **Working:** They must compile and run, and should fail in obvious ways.
+1. **Working:** They must compile and run, and any introduced errors in them should be obvious (through tests, simple results or clearly displayed behavior).
-2. **Clear:** They must use descriptive variable names, have reasonable code-quality, be formatted, and be appropriately commented.
+2. **Clear:** They must use descriptive variable names, be formatted, and be appropriately commented.
+Try your best to showcase good habits when it doesn't obscure the point of the example.
-3. **Relevant:** They should explain, through comments or variable names, how what they can be useful to a game developer.
+3. **Relevant:** They should explain, through comments or variable names, what they do and how this can be useful to a game developer.
 4. **Minimal:** They should be no larger or more complex than is needed to meet their other goals.

 When you add a new example, be sure to update `examples/README.md` with the new example and add it to the root `Cargo.toml` file.